ftisiot/ftisiot-website/content/talks/breathe-in-breathe-out-kafka-connect.md

 - pitfalls
 ---

-A deep dive into Kafka connect settings and pitfalls
+A deep dive into Kafka connect settings and pitfalls, analysing several tips to have a better experience when setting up a connector.

 <!--more-->